-Observations: BCCC policy 223 and procedures are in compliance with the standard.
+BCCC policy 4.11 and procedures demonstrate compliance with the standard.

 Standard 043 Use of Restraints

 Correctional facilities shall have a written policy and procedure for the use of restraint devices.
 Restraint devices may only be used as a precaution against escape, during transports, for medical reasons by direction of the medical personnel, and as a prevention against inmate self-injury, injury to others, or property damage.
 Restraint devices may not be applied as punishment.
 All decisions and actions on the use of restraints must be documented.